planchar/Excuisite-corpse-Philippe-Planchar/README.md

 It could be a good omen!
 It could spell out good things in the future.
-I hear the large bird saying "Philippe will become a master coder in under 7 months"
+I hear the large bird saying "Philippe will become a master coder in under 7 months" But then the bird turned into a snake and fell to the ground.
+Luckely it was winter and a heap of soft snow catched the snake.
+The snake was a large python and I wondered what it all meant.